albertattard/presentation-layered-jar/presentation/2020-09-22-presentation-remote-meetup.md

 # Space requirements

-- Consider a team working 5 days a week and committing 20 times per day
+- Consider a team working 5 days a week and committing code 20 times per day

 - Each commit is followed by a push, which triggers an automated build pipeline, which builds the application and **creates a new docker image**

 .responsive[![Size required after a week FatJAR.png](assets/images/Size required after a week FatJAR.png)]

 [//]: # (Notes)
-[//]: # (Deleting older images is not a trivial task and requires some thought because they might be needed for rollbacks or legal/auditing purposes)
+[//]: # (Deleting older images is not a trivial task because they might be needed for rollbacks or auditing purposes)

 ---